thomwiggers/thomwiggers.nl/content/publication/measuring-kemtls/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "LATINCRYPT 2021"
+publication: "Progress in Cryptology — Latincrypt 2021"
-publication_short: ""
+publication_short: "Latincrypt 2021"

 abstract: |
   KEMTLS (CCS 2020) is a novel alternative to the Transport Layer Security (TLS) handshake that integrates post-quantum algorithms.